ehwest/mdn_qms/source/Quality_Manual/README.md

 **Every employee accepts responsibility for the quality of our processes and medical devices.**

 This is achieved by continuously improving designs, implementing efficient procedures, and partnering with suppliers to meet or exceed the expectations of our customers, and satisfy the requirements of our quality system and appropriate regulations.

+## Device Master Records (DMR)

+For each medical device type or medical device family, we have established and maintain one or more files containing or referencing documents generated to demonstrate conformity to the requirement of ISO 13485 and applicable regulatory requirements.
+The content of the file(s) includes:

+* General description of the medical device, intended use/purpose, and labeling, including any instructions for use

+* Specifications for the product

+* Specifications or procedure for manufacturing, packaging, storage, handling, and distribution

+* Procedures for measuring and monitoring

 # Quality Objectives and Planning